Easy15 min📋 7 steps🛠 1 tools

 Bedrooms: flat.
 Ceilings: flat.
 Living rooms and dining rooms: eggshell.
 Home offices: eggshell.
 Hallways: satin.
 Family rooms: satin or eggshell (use satin if there are kids).
 Kids' rooms: satin (you will be grateful).
 Bathrooms: semi-gloss.
 Kitchens (walls): semi-gloss or satin.
 Kitchen cabinets: satin (cabinet-rated paint).
 Interior trim and doors: semi-gloss.
 Front doors: semi-gloss or high-gloss.
 Garage walls: satin.
 Garage floors: not paint — use epoxy.
 Print this and tape it to the inside of your paint-supply cabinet.

-Step 7 of Paint Sheen Comparison — Flat to High-Gloss, by Room and Surface: The Quick-Reference Matchup
+Step 7 of Paint Sheen Comparison: Flat to High-Gloss, by Room: The Quick-Reference Matchup

 Frequently Asked Questions